How to apply

 If your application is approved, then you will be sent a contract approved by your local Scottish Forestry conservator.

 After the approved contract has been signed by both Scottish Forestry and yourself, you may commence the work.

 Guidance to help you apply online for the Forestry Grant Scheme is available.

 Once you have logged in to Rural Payments and Services, you will be able to submit an application online.

 You can do this by clicking 'Applications' from your customer home page and selecting 'Forestry Grant Scheme' from the dropdown list to start a new application.

 Once you have completed your application, select 'Submit Application' and an acknowledgement of your application will appear along with an application reference number.

-Please use this number for all communications with Forestry Commission Scotland, and for tracking the progress of your application.
+Please use this number for all communications with Scottish Forestry, and for tracking the progress of your application.

 Assessing and scoring your application

-Forestry Commission Scotland staff will assess your application and check it against the option(s)
+Scottish Forestry staff will assess your application and check it against the option(s)